 Cyclical unemployment can cause a rise in the natural rate of unemployment.
 If young people are out of work for a long time in a recession, it can be difficult to get back into employment because of lack of job experience and decline in motivation.
 This is known as the hysteresis theory.
 It occurred after the 1981 recession – unemployment took a while to reduce.
 However, it was less in evidence after the 2009/10 recession.

 Cyclical Unemployment in US

 Unemployment in US increased after the 1981/82 economic downturn and sharply following the recession of 2008.

 The red line is the non-cyclical unemployment – unemployment due to structural factors.

-Readers Question: What is the difference between natural rate of unemployment and cyclical employment?
+The difference between the natural rate of unemployment and cyclical unemployment

 For example, even when the economy is at full capacity / full employment, people may be unemployed because they lack the necessary skills to get a job.
 Also, even at full employment, there will always be some people in between jobs (frictional unemployment)